-- Labor and facilities-related costs, including SBC, for employees in our facilities, finance, human resources, information technology, and legal organizations; - Depreciation and equipment-related expenses; - Professional services fees primarily related to outside legal, audit, information technology consulting, and outsourcing services; and - · Amortization of certain intangible assets.
+- Labor and facilities-related costs, including SBC, for employees in our facilities, finance, human resources, information technology, and legal organizations; - · Depreciation and equipment-related expenses; - Professional services fees primarily related to outside legal, audit, information technology consulting, and outsourcing services; and - · Amortization of certain intangible assets.

-General and administrative expenses increased \$288 million from the three months ended March 31, 2016 to the three months ended March 31, 2017.
-The increase was primarily due to an increase in professional service fees of \$162 million primarily due to additional expenses incurred for consulting, temporary, and outsourced services, as well as lower legal related costs in the first quarter of 2016.
-In addition, there was an increase in labor and facilities-related costs of \$154 million, largely resulting from a 15% increase in general and administrative headcount and the shift in the timing of our annual equity refresh cycle.
-These increases were offset by a decrease in miscellaneous general and administrative expenses.
+General and administrative expenses increased \$76 million from the three months ended June 30, 2016 to the three months ended June 30, 2017.
+The increase was primarily due to an increase in labor and facilities-related costs of \$88 million, largely resulting from a 14% increase in headcount and the shift in the timing of our annual equity refresh cycle.
+This increase was offset by a decrease in miscellaneous general and administrative expenses.